MarcToussaint/robotics-course/docs/source/simlab5.rst

   * A live demo during the virtual session (10 mins max) (In the offline course, this would be an interactive demo on the robot.)

-* In the spotlight presentation you should explain very briefly to us the goal ("what"), briefly the core problems and methods ("how"), and the rough system structure (on the software level).
+* In the spotlight presentation you should explain very briefly the goal ("what"), briefly the core problems and methods ("how"), and the rough system structure (on the software level).
 For this: